giovannabbottino/notebook/_docs/data_structure/list/queue.md

 ## Implement a Queue
 {: #implement}

-Let's implement it in C!!!
+You're going to need a Node, we are going to use a *struct* in C. *Struct* group variables under the same data.
+The idea is to allow you to store and group data into a single data category

-You're going to need a Node, so let's create it.
 This Node can be a Person or a Car whatever you need, you can change it to whatever you want, this is just an example.
-But, it needs to have a pointer to the next node, so don't forget about that.
+But, it needs to have a pointer to the next Node, we are going to use this pointer as a guide through the Queue, so don't forget about that.

 <a href="{{ site.baseurl }}/assets/images/queue/node.png" data-toggle="lightbox">
     <img src="{{ site.baseurl }}/assets/images/queue/node.png" class="img-fluid" />